fraykate/team3/SQL_TESTING.md

 ## Movies
 ### Table Description
   * Table that will contain movies and movie information
+  * It will be used by individual movie and search results html pages to access information
 ### Table Columns
   * MovieID - Unique id for each movie
   * Title - Name of movie